Tickfaw, Louisiana

 Tickfaw was founded in 1852 and is a village in Tangipahoa Parish, Louisiana, United States.
 The population was 694 at the 2010 census.
-Tickfaw is part of the Hammond Micropolitan Statistical Area.
+Tickfaw is part of the Hammond MSA.
 It was originally inhabited by Italian-American immigrants and continues to have a distinct Italian-American heritage.

 History

-Tickfaw is an Indian name which means "Rest Among the Pines."
-It derives from a contraction of the Choctaw words tiak "pine" and foha "rest" or "ease".

 The Village was incorporated in 1957 under the leadership of Joe Greco, who later became the first Mayor.
 The governing body consists of the Mayor, the Board of Aldermen and an elected Chief of Police.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.6 sqmi, all land.

 Demographics

-2020 census

 As of the 2020 United States census, there were 635 people, 257 households, and 187 families residing in the village.